endolith/Keith_Edmonds_vote_sim/README.md

 2. STAR: Top two Utilitarian then a pairwise runoff
 3. Hare Ballots: Sum of score in Hare quota of ballots

-There are also three coded Reweight methods:
+There are also six coded Reweight methods:

 1. Jefferson: Reweight by 1/(1+SUM/MAX)
 2. Webster: Reweight by 1/(1+2*SUM/MAX)

-3. Unitary: Subtract SUM/MAX until exhausted
+3. Cap Score: Subtract the score given from the ballot weight and take the min of the original score and the ballot weight
+4. Sale Score: Subtract the score given from the ballot weight and multiply by original score

-4. Allocation: Exhaust whole ballots by allocating them to winners
+5. Allocation: Exhaust whole ballots by allocating them to winners sorted by original score given

-Note that both 3 and 4 require surplus handing and fractional surplus handling was done for both but in slightly differing ways according to their theory.
+6. Allocation Current: Exhaust whole ballots by allocating them to winners sorted by current score to winner

+Note that 3 - 6 require surplus handing and the difference between 5 and 6 only happens where it is needed.

 Standard systems can be produced in this manner.
 For example Reweighted Range voting is Utilitarian selection with Jefferson Reweighting.
 Calling the function `get_winners()` will return a list of winners.